RayendraNagata/TASKIT/README.md

-# SquadScreen
+# TASKIT

 A modern collaborative project management platform built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Overview

-SquadScreen is a comprehensive project management solution designed for teams to collaborate effectively.
+TASKIT is a comprehensive project management solution designed for teams to collaborate effectively.
 It provides intuitive dashboard interfaces, interactive kanban boards, and seamless project tracking capabilities.

 ## Features